django-inplaceedit/django-inplaceedit-extra-fields/README.rst

 .. note::

-    We use tinyMCE (version 4.0) without changes, if you want to use another version (4.X) of tinyMCE set INPLACE_TINYMCE_JS in your settings
+    We use tinyMCE 4.0 without changes (from django-inplaceedit-extra-fields==0.3.0), if you want to use another version (4.X) of tinyMCE set INPLACE_TINYMCE_JS in your settings.

+    If you want to use a tinyMCE 3.X, please use django-inplaceedit-extra-fields==0.2.1

 ::